 - Adding coconut oil to your diet is also said to improve the consistency of stools and ease their elimination.

-- And as ever, reducing processed foods to a minimum and eating a nourishing diet is also champion.
+- As ever, reducing processed foods to a minimum and eating a nourishing diet is also champion.

-Maybe it’s time to consider other parts of you that are often ignored and how they can be influencing your IBS-C.
+Maybe it’s time to consider trigger loops for constipation relief, and how they can be influencing your IBS-C.

 How trigger loops set in